rongo1/Image_Processing_concurrency-assignment/README.md

 Input: <program> [image] [size] [mode] {options}

 Arguments:
-      image           The name of the graphic file of any format.
+      image           The name of the file of any format (jpg, png, jpeg).
       size            The size of the square for the averaging.
       mode            'S' - single threaded and 'M' - multi threaded.